 - Have access to a webcam

 - Have a private location for attending scheduled appointments with no distractions

 Not eligible?
 CAPS can still help you navigate to services that can meet your needs!
 Call us at (814) 863-0395.

 If a CAPS staff has referred you to one of our psychiatric providers, then you will be scheduled for an initial one-hour appointment.
 Prior to that appointment, you will be asked to complete a medical/psychiatric history form and a depression questionnaire.
 The appointment will consist of a diagnostic interview after which we will share with you our diagnostic impressions and recommendations.
 We will describe the risks and benefits of treatment.
 We expect you to ask questions and play an active part in making decisions about your treatment.

 If You Are Prescribed Medication

 If medication is initiated as part of your treatment plan, you will be scheduled for regular follow-up visits to determine how you are tolerating and responding to treatment.
-These visits average 20 minutes and occur approximately every 2-3 weeks until your symptoms have improved and you are stabilized on medication.
-Meanwhile, you should be pursuing your psychotherapy at CAPS.
+These visits average 20 minutes and occur approximately every 2-3 weeks until your symptoms improve and you are stabilized on medication.
+Meanwhile, you should pursue your psychotherapy at CAPS.
 Medication works best in combination with psychotherapy.

-Psychiatric evaluation and follow-up visits are charged at $30 per visit.
-Payment is expected at the time of the visit and may be made by cash, check, or charged to your student account.
+Psychiatric evaluation and follow-up visits are charged $30 per visit.
+Payment is expected at the time of the visit.
 CAPS will only bill United Healthcare - Student Resources for your appointments.
 If you have another insurance company, we will provide you with a billing statement that contains all the necessary information for you to submit to your insurance company.